 Ginger: Safe Or Unsafe?

-There are really two sides to this argument that I see out there.
 On the one hand, there are some things that can affect your thyroid health.
 These are things that you wouldn’t expect and are completely counterintuitive.

 Can Ginger Be Bad For Your Thyroid?

-There are two distinct ways that I often see this written about.
 The first one concerns issues with TH1 (otherwise known as immune regulatory cells).
 The general idea here is that, for some time, it was thought that TH1 and TH2 ratios were important drivers of autoimmunity (and, therefore, thyroid disease).
-Extending that theory, the thought was that many people with thyroid disease have too much TH1 activity (otherwise known as TH1-dominant).Key Insight: A concern here was that ginger was thought to raise TH1 activity in the body.

 Key Insight: Even at the time, I noted a lot of conclusions being drawn that were simply too far ahead of the research.
 It was plausible, but it was too definitive for the time.